HunterGleason/rising_stage_sampler/README.md

 11. Repeat step 10 for each NTU solution standard.
 12. Once all NTU solutions have been sampled, remove the SD card and open the CSV.
 13. For values below 400 NTU the relationship is linear, determine slope and intercept parameters from the calibration data.
-14. Be sure to update the 'slope' and 'intercept' values in the parameter file before deployment.
+14. Be sure to update the *slope* and *intercept* values in the parameter file before deployment.

 # Parameter File
-An example of the 'params.csv' is shown below, this file must be saved to the micro-SD before using this script:
+An example of the *params.csv* is shown below, this file must be saved to the micro-SD before using this script:

 filename,N,slope,intercept,h2o_temp,satcom<br/>
 logfile.csv,3,1.0,0.0,1,0